arthurmolina/fluxbit_view_components/docs/05_Javascript_and_NPM_Package/01_Introduction.md

+---
+label: Stimulus Controllers
-# JavaScript and NPM Package
+title: Stimulus Controllers (JS) and NPM Package
+---

 Fluxbit ViewComponents provides a comprehensive JavaScript package that includes Stimulus controllers and utilities to enhance your Rails application with interactive components.